The Rules of the Takeover Appeal Board are set out below.

 - The Board, when hearing appeals from the Hearings Committee, shall ensure that appeals in respect of rulings on the interpretation, application or effect of the Code are conducted according to law.

-- References to a “hearing” shall mean, unless the context requires otherwise, a hearing of the Board and shall include a hearing to determine preliminary or procedural matters, and references to the “chairman of a hearing” shall be construed accordingly.
+- References to a “hearing” shall mean, unless the context requires otherwise, a hearing of the Board and shall include a hearing to determine preliminary or procedural matters, and references to the “chair of a hearing” shall be construed accordingly.

-- References to “rulings” shall include any decision, direction, determination, order or other instruction made under these Rules (as appropriate) and any ruling made by the chairman of any hearing in accordance with these Rules (including procedural directions) shall be a ruling of the Board.
+- References to “rulings” shall include any decision, direction, determination, order or other instruction made under these Rules (as appropriate) and any ruling made by the chair of any hearing in accordance with these Rules (including procedural directions) shall be a ruling of the Board.

 - References to “business day” shall mean a day on which the London Stock Exchange is open for the transaction of business.